Dark1NF1N17Y/InfinityTools/README.md

 - All In One Tool Made In Python

-- Converted Into EXE File

-- Easy To Use!
+- Easy To Use `python InfinityTools.py`!

 - Press Info To Get The App Information And To Know You Have ( Latest Or Outdated Version )